Investing In Water Stocks

 There are four main segments of the broad, global water industry: water distribution and management, advanced water treatment, demand-side efficiency and water and food.

 Water distribution and management involves water infrastructure.
 Some emerging economies don’t have any sophisticated means for delivering water, whereas many developed countries rely on rapidly deteriorating systems.

 Much of the U.S. water infrastructure has been in place since World War II, so it is no surprise that so many of its water systems are in disrepair.
 Naturally the investment required to repair and upgrade them is staggering.

 Last year, we believed that the total cost would be a yearly $14 billion for drinking water systems.
 Add another annual $19 billion for sanitation water systems.
-Added up, it will take $1 trillion over the next two decades to repair or replace the worn out infrastructure.
+Altogether, it will take $1 trillion over the next two decades to repair or replace the worn out infrastructure.

 The Science of Energy Innovation

-Advanced water treatment involves a wide variety of companies involved with the treating, recycling and re-usage of water.
+Advanced water treatment requires a wide variety of companies involved with the treating, recycling and re-usage of water.
 Water quality issues are becoming just as or more important than water quantity issues.